Why Is My Dishwasher Not Getting Hot?

-How to check for low water temperature
+How to check for broken dishwasher parts

 During the wash cycle, the dishwasher should get hot enough to create steam.
 Open the door slightly while the dishwasher is still mid-cycle.
 You should see steam escape from the gap.
 If you don't see any steam, your dishwasher isn't getting hot enough to clean your dishes properly.